aasm/aasm/README.md

 which then leads to `transaction(requires_new: false)`, the Rails default.

-Additionally, if you do not want any of your active record actions to be wrapped in a transaction, you can specify the `use_transactions` flag.
+Additionally, if you do not want any of your ActiveRecord actions to be wrapped in a transaction, you can specify the `use_transactions` flag.
 This can be useful if you want want to persist things to the database that happen as a result of a transaction or callback, even when some error occurs.
 The